 Program Director: Prof. Juan Gabriel Brida

-The objective of this three-year bachelor degree course is to create eclectic economists ready to deal with thesocial and economic challenges thatcharacterise the 21st century.
-It combines politics and philosophy withthe main area of economics, so as toprovide students with a comprehensive interdisciplinary, interconnected education.
-Students will learn to understandhow the business world,public institutions and international markets connect and merge.
-Students’comprehension of economic measuresand systems will be fostered so thatthey will be able to study and evaluate approaches to mediation and negotiation.
+The objective of this three-year bachelor degree course is to create eclectic economists ready to deal with the social and economic challenges that characterise the 21st century.
+It combines the three areas of economics, politics and philosophy so as to provide students with an interdisciplinary education with its main focus on economics.
+Students will learn to understand how the business world, public institutions and international markets connect and merge.
+Students’ comprehension of political and economic measures and systems will be fostered so that they will be able to study and evaluate approaches to mediation and negotiation.

 Detailed information about the study programme can be found in Study Manifesto